AbdulMal98/RPIclient/README.md

 **Requirements**
 ---
--Python 3.8
+- Python 3.8
--BME280 sensor
+- BME280 sensor
--Raspberry Pi 3+ (or any model that supports sensor)
+- Raspberry Pi 3+ (or any model that supports sensor)

 **Description**
 ---